GlenKPeterson/Paguro/README.md

 - As of 2015-09-06, all major areas of functionality were covered by unit tests.

 #Project Status
-This is in Beta release.
-The code quality is high, the documentation is improving, but there is still a chance of some API changes before the final release.
+*Beta* release.
+The code quality is high, the documentation is improving, but there is still a chance of minor API changes before the final release.
 Test coverage at last check: 73%

 ![Test Coverage](testCoverage.png)

 #Change Log
+Since 0.10.7: Documentation changes only (version number is only bumped for code changes).

 2015-09-09 version 0.10.7: *Beta!*  Compiled with -profile compact1.

 2015-09-08 version 0.10.6 Fixed bug: Xform would blow up later if you passed a null to its